AppFair/appfair.github.io/index.md

 Although App Fair apps are signed, sandboxed, and utilize the hardened runtime, they are not automatically notarized during the fair-ground's `integrate-release` phases.

 If you have a developer subscription, you are free to notarize the App Fair release binaries for your app yourself, which will enable you to distribute the same binary both via **App Fair.app** catalog browser application and via other distribution channels that may favor or require notarization.
-Notarization can be accomplished by adding your signing certificate to your `/App.git` fork's secrets and adding a signing phase that invokes `xcrun notarytool submit staging/App-Org-macOS.zip` to the workflow in the `.github/workflows/fail.yml` file.
+Notarization can be accomplished by adding your signing certificate to your `/App.git` fork's secrets and adding a signing phase that invokes `xcrun notarytool submit staging/App-Name-macOS.zip` to the workflow in the `.github/workflows/fail.yml` file.

 Note that notarization tickets should currently *not* be stapled to the build artifact before release upload, since that is known to interfere with the binary artifact validation by the base catalog repository.

 ### How do I re-name my project?

-An App Fair app is defined exclusively by the `App-Org` name of the organization.
+An App Fair app is defined exclusively by the `App-Name` name of the organization.
 If you can change the name of your organization, the new app name will be used the next time you make a release.
-If you re-name `App-OrgA` to `App-OrgB`, the old `App-OrgA` will automatically disappear from the catalog.
+If you re-name `App-NameA` to `App-NameB`, the old `App-NameA` will automatically disappear from the catalog.
-Note, however, that since the bundle identifier will change from `app.App-OrgA` to `app.App-OrgB`, all the container settings for you app will change, so your users will find that they will not be able to access preferences or resources that were stored in the previous `app.App-OrgA` container.
+Note, however, that since the bundle identifier will change from `app.App-NameA` to `app.App-NameB`, all the container settings for you app will change, so your users will find that they will not be able to access preferences or resources that were stored in the previous `app.App-NameA` container.
 This is an unavoidable consequence of renaming your project, so it should not be a decision that is undertaken lightly if your app has a significant number of users who may be forced to manually perform migration tasks.

 ### What files can my app access?